Recruitment Metrics

 2. Consider employee adjustment time: The quality of hire metric considers the time it takes for new hires to adapt to their roles and become fully productive.
 This adjustment period may vary depending on the complexity of the position and the onboarding support provided.

-Recruitment Metric 6.
+Recruitment Metrics 6.
 Applicants Per Opening

-The Benefits of Tracking Applicants per Opening
+What Are The Benefits of Tracking Applicants Per Opening?

 Tracking applicants per opening offers several advantages in your hiring decision-making.
 Here are some key benefits: